 Why get covered?

-Plus, with the UPMC Health Plan, you’ll have access to top-ranked care, award-winning customer service from a team of Health Care Concierges, healthcare coordination services, and more.
+Plus, with UPMC Health Plan, you’ll have access to top-ranked care, award-winning customer service from a team of Health Care Concierges, health coaching services, and more.
 You’ll be able to stay on top of your health and catch a problem early — when they’re easier to treat.

 What are my options?

 Honestly, the answer to this question is a little bit different for everyone.
 And ultimately, it’s up to you to do your research and make an educated decision about your coverage.
-But, generally speaking, your options will depend on several things, like age, state of residence, income level, employment status, and other personal factors.
+But, generally speaking, your options will depend on several things, like age, income level, employment status, and other personal factors.
 Your options could include:

-- Staying on your parent’s plan until you are 26 years old
+- Staying on your parent’s plan through the age of 26

 - Job-based insurance coverage, if your employer provides it to you

 - Purchasing your own plan

 For more information, visit UPMC Health Plan’s Marketplace to explore your coverage options and keep your self-care game on point.